cthbleachbit/minemap/README.md

 ### Building on Windows ft. @liushuyu

-Without loss of generality, let's admit that building this on Windows is the most horrible part for me, and probably for readers as well.
-To save the hassle you may download prebuilt, statically linked executables from the release page.
-For fearless Windows users who prefer to build yourself out there, follow the following steps proposed by the almighty liushuyu...
+I have no idea how to build minemap on that shit.
+Luckily @liushuyu found a way to do this.
+Starting from v0.4.4, you may download prebuilt, statically linked executables from the release page.

+It's dangerous to go alone!
+Take these steps to compile your own copy on Windows.

 ##### Prepare